 Grouping of Activities

 Departmentalization is another important aspect that comes with organising.
-Activities having similar nature are put into groups or subgroups.
+Activities having a similar nature are put into groups or subgroups.
 This part includes creating departments and specific units that may be a production department, marketing department, procurement department, etc.

 The sound organizational structure clearly defines authority-responsibility relationships among all the members.
 Such clarification brings smoothness to the performance.
 It develops a feeling of self-responsibility among members.